Most (city): Sport

 The local football club FK Baník Most 1909 existed for more than 100 years and used to play in the top tier of Czech football, but it was disestablished in 2016.
-The city is now represented by FK Baník Most-Souš, playing in the 3rd tier of Czech football.
+The city is now represented by FK Baník Most-Souš, playing in the Bohemian Football League (the third tier of Czech football).

 Most Hippodrome is located in the Velebudice part of Most.
 The city hosts eight horse racing days per year, and is thus one of the leading horse racing locations in the region.
 The area with the race track was created during the reclamation of the landscape and is also used for other sports and cultural events.

 Most is known for Autodrom Most, a race track for motorsport opened in 1983.

 Aquadrom Most is a water park located in the centre of Most.